CatalogueOfLife/coldp/README.md

 ## Schema

 The format is a single ZIP archive that bundles various delimited text files described below together with a metadata.yaml file providing basic metadata about the entire dataset.
-Each file holds records for the same class of things shown in this diagram:
+Each file holds records for the same class of things shown in this diagram with columns explained in more detail in the [Data File section](#data-file-columns):

 ![schema](schema.png)